 a.
-The Primary ATX Power Header is used to supply power to the primary node board and the Secondary ATX Power Header is used to supply power to the secondary node board.
-Connect the power supply to only one of these on both boards (primary is the left node board and secondary is the right node board when viewed from front of server).
+The primary ATX power header is used to supply power to the node board 1 and the secondary ATX power header is used to supply power to the node board 2.
+Connect the power supply to only one of these on both boards (Node board 1 is the left node board and node board 2 is the right node board when viewed from front of server).